okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/apps/index.md

 #### Add custom SAML application

 Adds a custom SAML 2.0 app.
-This application is only available to the org that creates it.
+This app is only available to the org that creates it.

 [Application](#application-object) parameters: